Identifying and Repairing Common Mesh Errors

 How to Repair Mesh Errors

-- Remove Orphaned Triangles – Any triangles that are unattached to the rest of the model will be deleted.
+- Remove Orphaned Triangles – Discard triangles that are not attached to any other surfaces

-As you can see, there are quite a few tools inside the software to help you resolve any potential mesh errors you might encounter.
-Most models that you use will likely print without any issues, but next time you find a problematic mesh you’ll know what to do!
+Once you master these skills, you will be able to tackle a wide variety of real-world models including ones that would have been unprintable in the past.
+Most models that you encounter will likely print without any issues, but next time you find a problematic mesh you’ll know what to do!